 - Class 4 cross-sections are those in which local buckling will occur before the attainment of yield stress in one or more parts of the cross-section.

-The class of the cross section is determined from Table 5.2 of BS EN 1993-1-1 , where a cross section is classified according to the highest (least favourable) class of its compression parts.
+The class of the cross section is determined from Table 5.2 of BS EN 1993-1-1 , where a cross section is classified according to the highest (least favourable) class of its parts subject to compression.
 See also SCI P362 .

 Section classification is also given in resistance tables, such as SCI P363 (the 'Blue Book' ).
 SCI P363 gives axial load ratios where (under increasing levels of axial load) a section becomes Class 3 and Class 4.
 The level of axial load at which a section becomes Class 2 is not required because the same section properties (the gross area and plastic modulus) are used in the resistance calculations for both Class 1 and Class 2 sections.